waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Gym Battle Loss:** Losing a battle inside a gym does NOT warp you to a Pokémon Center.
 - **Warp Reuse:** To reuse a warp you just came through, you must step off the warp tile and then back on to trigger it.

 ## II.
-Active Puzzles & Hypotheses
+Current Hypotheses & Puzzles

-### A. Active Puzzle: The Secret Key
+### A. Primary Hypothesis: The Secret Key
 - **Objective:** Find the 'Secret Key' for the Cinnabar Gym.
-- **Current Hypothesis:** The key is located in the Power Plant on Route 10.
+- **Current Hypothesis (Attempt #1):** The key is located in the Power Plant on Route 10.
 - **Test Plan:** Travel to the Power Plant and explore it thoroughly.

+### B. Paused Puzzle: Route 9 Trainer (Cool Trainer M2)
+- **Objective:** Trigger battle with Cool Trainer M2 at (32, 8).
+- **Status:** Paused after 4 failed hypotheses.
+The trigger is not obvious.
+- **Failed Hypotheses Log:**
+  - **#1:** Approaching from adjacent tiles (32, 7) or (31, 8). *Result: Blocked, no battle.*
+  - **#2:** Jumping down the ledge at (33, 6). *Result: No battle triggered.*
+  - **#3:** Trigger is in line of sight at (33, 8). *Result: No battle triggered.*
+  - **#4:** Trigger is further east in line of sight (34, 8) and (35, 8). *Result: No battle triggered.*
+- **Conclusion:** This trainer is currently un-battleable.
+Pivoting to other objectives is more efficient.

 ## III.
 Tool & Agent Development Log

-### A. Tool/Agent Ideas
+### A. Future Development Ideas
-- **`navigation_supervisor_agent`**: A high-level agent that could plan multi-map journeys.
-It would analyze the goal, check for required HMs, check the party, and use other tools like `find_path` to execute the journey step-by-step, including PC stops if necessary.
+- **`navigation_supervisor_agent`**: A high-level agent to plan multi-map journeys, checking for HMs and using other tools to execute the journey step-by-step.
-- **`hm_checker_agent`:** To quickly identify which Pokémon in the party or PC knows a specific HM.
+- **`hm_checker_agent`**: To quickly identify which Pokémon in the party or PC knows a specific HM.
-- **`pc_pokemon_finder`:** To locate a specific Pokémon across all PC boxes.
+- **`pc_pokemon_finder`**: To locate a specific Pokémon across all PC boxes.
-- **`find_closest_pokecenter`:** A tool to find the nearest Pokémon Center and provide a fly path if available.
+- **`find_closest_pokecenter_tool`**: A tool to find the nearest Pokémon Center and provide a fly path if available.

 ### B. Tool Maintenance Log
-- **`find_path` tool failures (Turns 59503, 59513, 59519, 59529):** The tool has repeatedly failed.
-The root cause is a flawed script.
-The initial issue was that it did not automatically find a path to an adjacent tile when the destination was impassable.
-After fixing that, it failed again because its list of traversable tiles was incomplete; it did not recognize `cuttable` tiles.
+- **`find_path` tool failures (Turns 59503 - 59576):** The tool has repeatedly failed due to a flawed script.
+The issues included: not automatically finding adjacent paths to impassable tiles, not recognizing `cuttable` tiles, and not handling one-way `ledge` traversal.
+These issues were fixed through multiple, delayed revisions.
-- **`find_path` tool fix (Turn 59530):** The tool's script is being updated to include `cuttable` in its list of walkable tiles.
-This should resolve the current issue.
+- **`exploration_assistant_agent` failures (Turns 59551, 59554):** The agent initially used flawed fuzzy logic to match markers to sprites, resulting in useless plans.
+It was refined to require exact coordinate matching.

 ## IV.
-Lessons Learned
+Lessons Learned & Process Improvement
-- **Immediate Maintenance:** Tool/agent/notepad maintenance must be performed immediately upon identifying an issue.
-Deferring these tasks is a critical failure.
-My repeated failure to fix `find_path` is a prime example of this.
+- **Immediate Maintenance is Paramount:** The repeated failure to fix `find_path` immediately was a critical process violation.
+Tool/agent/notepad maintenance MUST be performed as the highest priority upon identifying an issue.
+Deferring these tasks is unacceptable.
 - **Thorough Tool Testing:** After creating or modifying a tool, I must test it in various scenarios, including edge cases, to ensure it is robust.
-Simply fixing the immediate bug is not enough.
-- **Confirmation Bias:** My initial assumption that the Secret Key *must* be on Cinnabar Island led me to exhaust all options there before considering outside locations.
-I need to be more open to non-local solutions suggested by my agents.
+- **Challenge Assumptions:** My initial assumption that the Secret Key *must* be on Cinnabar Island led to wasted time.
+I need to be more open to non-local solutions and rigorously test my core beliefs.

 ## V. Archive: Solved Puzzles & Disproven Hypotheses
 - **Secret Key (Cinnabar Coast - DISPROVEN):** Surfed along the entire coastline of Cinnabar Island and found no hidden paths or items.